 - The account must meet certain asset allocation requirements.
 For example, it cannot allocate more than 25% to any one security, more than 25% to emerging market equities, or more than 50% "to publicly traded funds that pursue alternative or non-diversified investment strategies, e.g., commodities or cryptocurrencies".

 - Advisors may not invest in funds that they own or manage.

-Greater Horizons provides more flexibility to investment advisors.
+Greater Horizons provides the most flexibility to investment advisors.
 If I wanted to do anything unconventional, I would use Greater Horizons.
 (Actually, I do use Greater Horizons for exactly this reason.)

 Contributing complex assets

 These providers claim to accept pretty much any type of asset that can legally be donated.
 But if you want to donate a large position in a complex asset, you should contact a DAF provider before opening an account to confirm that they can receive it.

 (Amusingly, AEF, NPTrust, and Schwab all say they're "uniquely flexible" when handling complex assets.
 If they're all uniquely flexible, I guess that means none of them is?)

 Most donors probably only care about the basic features of a DAF—they don't need fancy investment options or the ability to contribute complex assets.
 And the good DAF providers all charge similar fees.
 So most people should go with whichever DAF provider offers the best user experience.